Survivors condemn UniMelb for sweeping ‘institutionalised abuse’ under the rug - Honi Soit

 “Since 2019, the University of Melbourne has failed to act on multiple reports of harassment and assault, and the man reported has been allowed on campus alongside those he has harmed,” Boonen said in a press release on Tuesday.

-Testimonies from survivors describe a high degree of insensitivity from a specific member of staff, who allegedly mishanded their reports of sexual abuse.
+Testimonies from survivors describe a high degree of insensitivity from a specific member of staff, who allegedly mishandled their reports of sexual abuse.

 “The whole ordeal occurred from the kitchen bench of this teacher’s home.
 Sinead [Fernandes] and I were recorded for two hours as we begged this teacher to stop telling us to sympathise with assault and racial harassment,” Tracey said in Tuesday’s press release.